 - 1. Detentions and arrests

-- Consensual encounters where the member suspects that the citizen may have knowledge of criminal activity as a suspect, witness, or victim, except as noted in Section III, D.
+- 2. Consensual encounters where the member suspects that the citizen may have knowledge of criminal activity as a suspect, witness, or victim, except as noted in Section III, D.

 - 3. 5150 evaluations

 - 4. Traffic and pedestrian stops

 - 5. Vehicle pursuits

 - 6. Foot pursuits

-Commented [SFPD9]: Added per the Commissioners discussion about consent and notification

-Formatted: Font: Italic

-4.7.Uses of force
+- 7. Uses of force

-5.8.
-When serving a search or arrest warrant
+- 8. When serving a search or arrest warrant

-$6.\overline{9}$.
-Conducting any of the following searches on one's person and/or property:
+- 9. Conducting any of the following searches on one's person and/or property:

+- a.
 Incident to an arrest

+- b.
+Cursory

-- Cursory Probable cause c.
+- c.
+Probable cause

 - d.
 Probation/parole

-- Consent
+- e.
+Consent

-- Vehicles
+- f.
+Vehicles

-107. Transportation of arrestees and detainees
+- 10. Transportation of arrestees and detainees

-118. - During any citizen encounter that becomes hostile.
+- 11. During any citizen encounter that becomes hostile

-In any situation when the recording would be valuable for evidentiary
+- 12. In any situation when the recording would be valuable for evidentiary purposes

-1403.
-Only in situations that serve a law enforcement purpose.
+- 13. Only in situations that serve a law enforcement purpose,

-D. Prohibited Recordings
+D. Prohibited Recordings.